kc0506/dotfiles/README.md

 ### CSIE workstation

-> Why on earth do we have to use NFS on CSIE anyways :)
+> Workarounds with such a tiny quota on the NFS home directory is just painful...

 Home directory is shared across machines with limited space.
 Large directories are symlinked to `/tmp2` (per-machine disk).
 Chezmoi source is stored on `/tmp2` to avoid conflicts with `.local/share` symlink.